danielanugraha/death-heartdisease_ML/README.md

-Please open the "Final-Project_Daniel.html" file to see further details of the project The codes are mostly listed in the rmarkdown file: "Final Project_Daniel.Rmd"
+Please open the "Final-Project_Daniel.html" file to see further details of the project The codes are mostly listed in the rmarkdown file: "Final Project_Daniel.Rmd" To save time upon running the code, please download the "tuned models" file to get the saved tuning

 The data can be found through [kaggle](https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data)